 - (8) Coordinated Countertrading is by definition limited to relieve physical congestions by means of a cross zonal exchange initiated by system operators between two bidding zones.
 TSOs may also agree on other cross-zonal exchange procedure for reasons other than relieving physical congestions.
-Such arrangements are not within the scope of this RDCT Methodology Proposal. - (9) The Redispatching and Countertrading Methodology Proposal shall also consider the requirements of Commission Regulation (EU) 2017/1485 establishing a guideline on System Operation (hereinafter referred to as "SO GL") considering the interrelation with articles 75 and 76 of this latter Regulation. - (10) In conclusion, the coordinated Redispatching and Countertrading methodology Proposal contributes to the general objectives of the CACM Regulation.
+Such arrangements are not within the scope of this RDCT Methodology Proposal. - (9) In conclusion, the coordinated Redispatching and Countertrading methodology Proposal contributes to the general objectives of the CACM Regulation.